longkai/essays/articles/2017/pixiu-1.0.0-on-mac-app-store/README.md

 ## Development
 The project is written in Swift plus some C code.
 Apart from fabric, a crash report framework, there is no third libraries.

 The actually development time(writing code) is relatively short.
-Most of the time is spent on digging into the [Gmail API](gmail-api), the strict Google OAuth flow, and the hidden bug fixes, so on and so forth.
+Most of the time is spent on digging into the [Gmail API][Gmail API], the strict Google OAuth flow, and the hidden bug fixes, so on and so forth.

 First, Gmail API is really great, however, it does have some defects.
 Take the inbox unread mails for example, you can not get a mail's title/sender/time/etc. directly in a list based API, instead have to request another API.
 For a user with a large number of unread mails, doing so is bound to trigger API quota limit if performing many requests concurrently.
 You have to do extra job to keep things working.